berniebear/trec_is/README.md

 Currently rank 8/40 in 2018 leaderboard

+Cross-validation F1: 0.56, Accuracy: 0.39 (so it is comparable)

 ## Todo
 - Add feature for each event (the type/title/narr tag in the event)
 - Use a better method to predict the importance score